 After a year of University I noticed something funny – I would catch the bus into campus, wait for the lecture to start and then I’d get up and walk out and go and muck around in the computer rooms.
 It took me about a month after noticing this trend to realize I was never going to stick it out.
 So I jumped back online and started writing blogs again.

 By 19 I sold my first blog for around $20,000.
 This was when I really started to think that I could make it work.
 I got a job as a cleaner at a gym where I’d work from 6am to 10am and then come home and work on building blogs.

 By 24 I was working full time from home as a blogger.

 Needless to say, blogging has given me so much and I still love being able to get out of bed and work on my laptop instead of going into an office.
 I have even been able to travel to Europe and Asia and blog on the road with the money made from this blog.

-I really hope this article can be a useful starting point for you in your blogging career and that if you do end up running a popular blog you use it to help people as much as possible.
+My main goal is to grow a useful blogging company and donate to charities as it grows over time.
+I really hope this article can be a useful starting point for you in your blogging career, and that if you do end up running a popular blog you use it to help people as much as possible.

 To read more about my story check out my About page or come and have a chat to me at one of the places below.

 More information and resources: